Mwiku/telegraf_influxdb_grafana/Readme.md

 The setup comprises of two main files:
-1. The docker-compose file, which includes all the services required in the stack i.e Telegraf,InfluxDb and Grafana
+1. The docker-compose file, which includes all the services required in the stack i.e Telegraf,InfluxDb and Grafana.

-2. The telegraf specified the metrics that shoud be measured and save in the Influx database
+2. The telegraf.conf, a configuration file that specifies the metrics that shoud be measured.

 ## Getting started